The Dark Side of Incentivized Reviews

 The same study also discovered that reviewers that were receiving incentives for leaving feedback were 12 times less likely to leave a 1-star review and 4 times less likely to leave a bad review at all.

 While the data shows empirically why businesses are highly motivated to incentivize reviews, there is a major moral dilemma at play here.
 One of the reasons why Amazon decided to end incentivized reviews is because they don’t reflect the true rating of a product.
+It also gave the companies using these kinds reviews an unfair advantage.

 This artificial inflation creates trust and credibility issues not only regarding the review process and the overall rating scores, but also for the company backing the reviews.
-In this particular case, Amazon’s reputation was on the line.
+In this case, Amazon’s reputation was on the line.
 But other rating and review services who actively offer incentives in exchange for reviews are in the same boat.

 When Shopper Approved first opened its doors back in 2010, there were several competitors that offered incentives in exchange for reviews.
 We decided right from the beginning that in order to be as transparent as possible, that we would never offer our clients customer’s review incentives directly, and that we would try to actively dissuade our clients from offering incentives as well.